 Effective anti-spam software, email gateways and firewalls are now part of the basic configuration of every proper IT landscape.
 The attackers, however, equip themselves and find security gaps or loopholes at regular intervals through which they place malware on the victim’s computers or networks.

 Manufacturers of anti-spam and anti-malware software are making corresponding efforts to add further levels of protection to their products.
 The so-called Sandbox is often discussed as a particularly promising level of protection against spam and malware.

 The basic principle of sandboxing is to isolate the executed file from the system environment and thus protect it from the potentially harmful effects.
 In this case, it is about files that are to be scanned for malware.
 This works because the sandbox is separate from the system’s resources, but provides all the relevant functionality.

 In the area of email security, a sandbox pretends to the links and attachments to be tested that they have been delivered, are on the client and are being opened.
 This detonation process, i.e the opening of the files, is then observed and evaluated.
-Sandboxing is therefore another layer of protection for email security that is primarily used to defend against zero-day attacks, targeted attacks and advanced persistent threats.
+Sandboxing is therefore another layer of protection against spam and malware for email security that is primarily used to defend against zero-day attacks, targeted attacks and advanced persistent threats.

 Hackers respond to the sandbox trend

 However, malware developers are developing countermeasures and are now able to detect traditional sandboxing environments.
 In such cases, the malware aborts the execution of the malicious code; this is referred to as sandbox evasion and makes successful analysis difficult or even impossible.

 In these cases, it is crucial to use effective spam filters with functions such as Content Disarm and Reconstruction (CDR), intelligent content filters, URL rewriting or the option of delayed delivery.
 This means that there is already basic protection that eliminates many threats and significantly reduces the number of files that are uploaded to the sandbox.